abhibambhaniya/mixtral-offloading-residency-info/README.md

 ## How do I replicate key results?

 - Performance gains in generation: `notebooks/Speedup Profiling Submission.ipynb`
-- Accuracy evaluation on Wikitext: ``
+- Accuracy evaluation on Wikitext: `notebooks/wikitext_PPL_calculations.py`
-- Accuracy evaluation on C4: ``
+- Accuracy evaluation on C4: `notebooks/C4_PPL_calculations.py`
-- Activation pattern analysis: ``

 ## How do I run these notebooks?